-The primary fishing communities are Port St. Lucie and Fort Pierce.
-Fort Pierce was included in the top 15 communities for CMP species and the distribution of commercial landings is shown in Table 3.5.3.5.
+Fort Pierce was included in the top fifteen communities for CMP species and the distribution of commercial landings is shown in Figure 3.5.3.8.
 Spanish mackerel and king mackerel make up more than 60% of all commercial landings and commercial value.

-Figure 3.5.3.5.
-The top 15 species in terms of proportion (lq) of total landings and value for Fort Pierce, Florida.
-Source: ALS 2010 Martin County
+Figure 3.5.3.8.
+The top fifteen species in terms of proportion (lq) of total landings and value for Fort Pierce, Florida.

+Martin County

+Detailed demographic information about Martin County can be found in Amendment 18 (GMFMC and SAFMC 2011).
 The primary fishing communities are Stuart, Port Salerno, Jensen Beach, and Hobe Sound.
 Stuart is one of the top fifteen communities in the South Atlantic for CMP species.
-Spanish mackerel and king mackerel make up about 45% of commercial landings in Stuart and almost 50% of commercial fishing value (Table 3.5.3.6).
+Spanish mackerel and king mackerel make up about 45% of commercial landings in Stuart and almost 50% of commercial fishing value (Figure 3.5.3.9).